CRUK CoL Centre MBPhD supervisors

 Research areas: Cancer genomics and evolution

 The Ciccarelli lab is interested in studying the evolution of gastrointestinal cancer using systems biology.
-We are a multidisciplinary team of clinicians, wet-lab and computational scientists and collaborate tightly with Dr Shiu and Dr Rodriguez-Justo at UCLH.
+We are a multidisciplinary team of clinicians, wet-lab and computational scientists and collaborate tightly with gastrointestinal oncologists at UCLH.
 We have access to samples of cancer patients treated with targeted and systemic therapies from various clinical trials.

 This project will study the molecular mechanisms triggering resistance to immunotherapy through the analysis of cancer genomes and the surrounding microenvironment using primary tissues and patient-derived organoids.

 The overall outcome of acute myeloid leukaemia (AML) patients remains dismal with most patients relapsing following initial responses to therapy.
-While genetic mutations are well described driver of therapy resistance, less is known about the role of non-mutational adaptations.
-The Gallipoli lab utilises AML cell lines, murine models and primary human samples to study the biology of adaptive changes, particularly metabolic, leading to resistance to AML therapies with the aim to reduce relapses and improve patient outcomes.
+While genetic mutations are well described drivers of therapy resistance, less is known about the role of non-mutational adaptations in drug resistance.
+The proposed project in the Gallipoli lab will leverage an ongoing collaboration with Prof. Lo Celso group to study in vivo dynamics of therapy resistance in AML and will complement this by using AML cell lines and primary human samples to study the biology and molecular underpinnings of adaptive changes leading to therapy resistance with the aim to reduce relapses and improve AML patients’ outcomes.

 Specifically ongoing projects in the lab are: